-You arrange for the business to pay an additional payment to a foreign official to speed up an administrative process.
+You arrange for the business to pay an additional payment to a foreign official to speed up an administrative process, such as clearing equipment ordered from another country through their export customs process.

 The offence of bribing a foreign public official has been committed as soon as the offer is made.
 This is because it is made to gain a business advantage for us.
 We may also be found to have committed an offence.
+Although this is not a common set of circumstances for Johnston Press, the Bribery Act 2010 does make it an explicit offence which any staff dealing with foreign public officials (even on a one-off or occasional basis) must be aware of.

-5. GIFTS AND HOSPITALITY
+4. GIFTS AND HOSPITALITY

-- 5.1 This policy does not prohibit normal and appropriate hospitality (given and received) to or from third parties.
-However, gifts should not be offered to or accepted from customers, service providers or their representatives, or politicians or political parties, without the prior approval of your line manager.
-All gifts and forms of entertaining and hospitality, whether given or received, must be approved by the relevant local Regional Managing Director or Regional Finance Director where the value is in excess of £200 per individual. - 5.2 Subject to paragraph 4.1 above, the giving or receipt of gifts is not prohibited if the following requirements are met: - (a) It is not made with the intention of influencing a third party to obtain or retain business or a business advantage, or to reward the provision or retention of business or a business advantage, or in explicit or implicit exchange for favours or benefits; - (b) It complies with local law; - (c) It is given in our name, not in your name; - (d) It does not include cash or a cash equivalent (such as gift certificates or vouchers); - (c) It is appropriate in the circumstances (for example, it is customary for small gifts to be given at Christmas time); - (f) Taking into account the reason for the gift, it is of an appropriate type and value and given at an appropriate time; and - (g) It is given openly, not secretly. - 5.3 We appreciate that the market practice of giving business gifts varies between regions of the world and what may be normal and acceptable in one region may not be in another.
+This policy does not prohibit normal and appropriate hospitality (given and received) to or from third parties.
+Hospitality should not be accepted where there is an expectation or requirement that the host organisation should have any editorial control over any resulting article, story or content produced as a result.

+The giving or receipt of gifts is not prohibited, if the following requirements are met:

+- (a) it is not made with the intention of influencing a third party to obtain or retain business or a business advantage, or to reward the provision or retention of business or a business advantage, or in explicit or implicit exchange for favours or benefits; - (b) it complies with local law; - (c) it is given in our name, not in your name; - (d) it does not include cash or a cash equivalent (such as gift certificates or vouchers); - (e) it is appropriate in the circumstances.
+For example, small gifts given at Christmas time; - (f) taking into account the reason for the gift, it is of an appropriate type and value and given at an appropriate time; and - (g) it is given openly, not secretly. - (h) Gifts should not be offered to, or accepted from, government officials or representatives, or politicians or political parties, without the prior approval of the Company Secretary. - (i) It is given or received in accordance with part 1.09 of the Company's Personnel Policies & Procedures Manual, available on the Company's intranet site.

+We appreciate that the market practice of giving business gifts and hospitality varies between countries and industries and what may be normal and acceptable in one may not be in another.
 The test to be applied is whether in all the circumstances the gift or hospitality is reasonable and justifiable.
 The intention behind the gift should always be considered.

-6. WHAT IS NOT ACCEPTABLE?
+5. WHAT IS NOT ACCEPTABLE?